 A UK tax scheme offering income tax and capital gains tax reliefs to qualifying private investors who invest in eligible early-stage startups.

-An individual who has been an angel investor for at least the last six months, or for at least the last two years has made at least one investment in an unlisted company, has worked in private equity or corporate finance and/or has been a director of a company with an annual turnover of at least £1 million, as defined in regulations made pursuant to the UK Financial Services and Markets Act 2000.
+An individual who has been a member of a business angels network for at least the last six months, or for at least the last two years has made at least one investment in an unlisted company, has worked in private equity or corporate finance and/or has been a director of a company with an annual turnover of at least £1 million, as defined in regulations made pursuant to the UK Financial Services and Markets Act 2000.

 An agreement between a company and investors purchasing shares in the company.
 It sets out the terms of the share purchase and details certain rights and obligations of the company and the investors as shareholders.Back to Top